dennisbruinen/swipo/README.md

 - swipo.1.4.0.js

 ##How to implement
-The html at least needs div's with the classes '.media-holder', '.media-slider' and 'media-slide'.
-For easy use, copy the corresponding CSS.
+The HTML needs at least the following classes: '.media-holder', '.media-slider' and 'media-slide'.
+For easy styling, copy the corresponding CSS and tweak it to your needs!

 A most complete example of the carousel: